mvidailhet/angular-bootstrap-boilerplate/README.md

 This stack was created from yeoman generator "generator-angular" : https://github.com/yeoman/generator-angular

 ## So what's the difference?
-The big difference is that I removed all the jquery part of bootstrap and replaced it with ui-bootstrap : http://angular-ui.github.io/bootstrap/
+The big difference is that jquery has been completly replaced by angular.

 Here is an exhaustive list of the changes made to the generator :
 - Replaced "sass-bootstrap" by "bootstrap-sass-official" as the version is more recent.
-- Added ui-bootstrap to handle js part of Bootstrap
+- Added ui-bootstrap to handle js part of Bootstrap : http://angular-ui.github.io/bootstrap/
 - Removed JQuery
 - Added Respond.js for Internet Explorer 6 to 8 to handle media queries
 - Replaced anguar-route  by angular-ui-router